-&lt;sup>7 See: Comments on Greece's Report on the implementation of the International Covenant on Economic, Social and Cultural Rights, NCHR Report 2002.
+7 See: Comments on Greece's Report on the implementation of the International Covenant on Economic, Social and Cultural Rights, NCHR Report 2002.
 List of issues addressed before the CAT, NCHR Report 2003.
 Comments on the draft law on the implementation of the principle of equal treatment regardless of racial or national origin, religious or other convictions, disability, age or sexual orientation, Annual Report 2003.
 Comments on the first report of Greece on the International Covenant on Civil and Political Rights, NCHR Annual Report 2003.
-Comments on the Report of the Ministry of Foreign Affairs on the implementation of the International Convention on the Elimination of All Forms of Racial Discrimination, Annual Report 2007.
+Comments on the Elimination of All Forms of Racial Discrimination, Annual Report 2007.
 Views and proposals of the NCHR on the National Report on Strategy on Social Protection and Social Integration 2008 - 2010, which was approved by the Plenary Session of 10/7/2008.

-&lt;sup>8 See working-meetings with: Gay McDougall, Independent Expert of the UNO on Minority Issues (Sep.
+8 See working-meetings with: Gay McDougall, Independent Expert of the UNO on Minority Issues (Sep.
 2008), CPT delegation (Aug.
 2005), joint conference on issues of racism with the ECRI (18 November 2004), a series of meetings with the Council of Europe Commissioner for Human Rights and/or with representatives of his office.

-against police', and in the published conclusions of the December 2007 European Working-Meeting, co-organised with the Office of the Commissioner for Human Rights of the Council of Europe, on the elimination of the social inclusion of Roma.
+(2004) of the Human Rights Section on 'Disciplinary/administrative investigation of complaints against police', and in the published conclusions of the December 2007 European Working-Meeting, co-organised with the Office of the Commissioner for Human Rights of the Council of Europe, on the elimination of the social inclusion of Roma.
 An inter-sectional team on Roma issues operates within the Ombudsman's Office, while a network of exchange of information with agencies and civil society unions active in the protection of Roma rights has been set up.

-Definitions and basic field data about the Roma in Greece
+Definitions and basic field data about the Roma in Greece9

-The Roma who live in Europe do not constitute a homogeneous group, but a mosaic of populations, while a variety of names are given to them in different countries: Tsingani in Greece (but also 'Katsiveli' in villages in Northern Greece, from the medieval Italian 'cattivello'), Gitanos in Spain, Ciganos in Portugal, Cale, Gitans, Tsiganes or Manouches in France, Kaale in Finland, Sinti and Zigeuner in Germany, Zingari in Italy, Roma in a number of countries in south-eastern Europe, etc. The Gypsies refer to the non-Gypsies as Balamé or Gatzé, which signifies the 'other race', i.e., the non-Gypsies.
+The Roma who live in Europe do not constitute a homogeneous group, but a mosaic of populations, while a variety of names are given to them in different countries: Tsingani in Greece10 (but also 'Katsiveli' in villages in Northern Greece, from the medieval Italian 'cattivello'), Gitanos in Spain, Ciganos in Portugal, Cale, Gitans, Tsiganes or Manouches in France, Kaale in Finland, Sinti and Zigeuner in Germany, Zingari in Italy, Roma in a number of countries in south-eastern Europe, etc. The Gypsies refer to the non-Gypsies as Balamé or Gatzé, which signifies the 'other race', i.e., the non-Gypsies.